ZiyueWang675/block_computations/README.md

 ## Introduction
-* We implemented block striped decomposition method using pthread, OpenMP and MPI.
+* We implemented block striped decomposition method using Pthreads, OpenMP and MPI.
-* We also implemented Fox's and Cannon's algorithm for MPI.
+* We also implemented Fox's algorithm and Cannon's algorithm using MPI.
 * Test results are in the folder ``src/output``.
-* Graphs of the results are in the folder ``graph``.
+* Graphs of the test results are in the folder ``graph``.

 ## Generate new n dimension matrix